Introductory driving lesson offers like five lessons for £50 might seem a good deal but here’s what they’re not telling you.

 Driving lesson offers like 5 lessons for £50 are for the schools benefit, not yours.

-Driving schools make money by charging people that want to work at their school from £50 to £300 a week to be supplied with pupils.
+Driving schools make money by charging their instructors between £50 to £300 a week to be supplied with pupils.

 These people are not always fully qualified instructors.
 Even if they are, they’ll often take them on no matter how bad they are to make more money.